-On average, a Building permit for a new commercial, industrial, institutional or multi-family residential project is in many respects dependent on current market conditions and the subsequent demand from the development community.
+The time frame for a building permit for a new commercial, industrial, institutional or multi-family residential project is in many respects dependent on current market conditions and the subsequent demand from the development community.
 It can range from a minimum of 6 - 8 weeks to process, to upwards of more than 12 weeks from the date an application has been submitted.
 This time estimate assumes that the application is submitted with complete Drawings & Specifications as described above and that no additional approvals or reports are required.
 The amount of time to complete various inspections and obtain permission to occupy a building, depends largely on the applicant’s ability to respond to the requirements outlined in this brochure and the related bylaws and regulations.
 Please contact the Building Dept at 604 793-2905 for current timelines.

 9. How Can I Find Out More?

 For information related to your specific application and the time it will take to process your Building permit application contact City of Chilliwack, Development and Regulatory Services Department, Building Division, 8550 Young Road, Chilliwack, BC V2P 8A4 Telephone 604-793-2905, Fax 604-793-2285.